-- A35.
-In determining whether to communicate supplementary matters with those charged with governance, the auditor may discuss matters of this kind of which the auditor has become aware with the appropriate level of management, unless it is inappropriate to do so in the circumstances. - A36.
+- become aware with the appropriate level of management, unless it is inappropriate to do so in the circumstances. - A36.
 If a supplementary matter is communicated, it may be appropriate for the auditor to make those charged with governance aware that: - (a) Identification and communication of such matters is incidental to the purpose of the audit, which is to form an opinion on the financial statements; - (b) No procedures were carried out with respect to the matter other than any that were necessary to form an opinion on the financial statements; and - (c) No procedures were carried out to determine whether other such matters exist.